The Program

 • Students who want to learn the impact of computer science and technology in society.
 There are few areas in life which are not influenced by technology.
 Even if students do not pursue a technical career, we hope they will use the skills and intellectual confidence developed during the program to continue their education on their own terms.

-If you're uncertain, we recommend you email us to arrange a call with us.
-There's no commitment and no cost for the initial consulatation.
-There are many factors that determine if the program will be a good fit, which includes the goals of the student, other commitments during the summer, and availability of advisors.
+If you're uncertain, we recommend you email us to arrange a call.
+There's no commitment and no cost for the initial consultation.
+There are many factors that determine if the program will be a good fit, which includes the goals of the student and availability of advisors.

 What are qualities that make good advisors?

 A great advisor may not necessarily be the most prestigious or high-profile individual.
-They are almost always great self-learners and are self-taught.
+They are almost always great self-learners who have significant amounts of self-directed experiences.
 For example, a student struggling to understand how a computer system works may not be best served by an award-winning computer science researcher operating on the cutting edge.
-The researcher’s perspectives will be too advanced to be useful for the student.
+The researcher’s perspectives will be too narrow and advanced to be useful for the student.
+A person who is great at instructional and research work does not necessarily have the patience nor empathy needed to be an effective advisor.
 Sometimes, good advisors may be people who are also self-learning in an area of interest but are a few years ahead.
 They have dealt with the same issues as the student and have a more intuitive understanding of beginners.

 Registration

-For those interested in the summer program, please email:
+For those interested in the Advisory Program, please email:

 advisors@divepod.to